 - Changes in skin color.
 A chemical peel can cause treated skin to become darker than normal (hyperpigmentation) or lighter than normal (hypopigmentation).
 Hyperpigmentation is more common after superficial peels, while hypopigmentation is more common after a deep peel.
-Changes in skin color are more common in people who have darker skin and can be permanent.
+These problems are more common in people with brown or black skin and can sometimes be permanent.

 - Infection.
-A chemical peel can cause a flare-up of the herpes virus — the virus that causes cold sores.
-Rarely, a chemical peel can lead to a bacterial or fungal infection.
+A chemical peel can lead to a bacterial, fungal or viral infection, such as a flare-up of the herpes virus — the virus that causes cold sores.

 - Heart, kidney or liver damage.
-A deep chemical peel uses carbolic acid (phenol), which can damage the heart muscle and cause the heart to beat irregularly.
+A deep chemical peel uses carbolic acid (phenol), which can damage heart muscle and cause the heart to beat irregularly.
 Phenol can also harm the kidneys and liver.
-To limit exposure to phenol, a deep chemical peel is done in portions at 10- to 20-minute intervals.
+To limit exposure to phenol, a deep chemical peel is done a portion at a time, in 10- to 20-minute intervals.

 A chemical peel isn't for everyone.
 Your doctor might caution against a chemical peel or certain types of chemical peels if you:

-- Have taken the acne medication isotretinoin (Amnesteem, others) in the past six months
+- Have taken the oral acne medication isotretinoin (Myorisan, Claravis, others) in the past six months

 How you prepare